 8. Ignoring the Car’s Voice

 A car speaks now and then, and you better learn to listen to its voice.
 It would help if you also mastered your car’s language.
 When you hear your car makes unusual noises, find out why.
 Well, some drivers have the habit of ignoring the car’s complaints.

 Stop the bad habit and always look into the possible mechanical issues the car is raising before it is too late.

 One good thing about bad habits is that they are not cast on stone; therefore, you can unlearn them if you develop the right mindset.
 Do not keep up with bad manners merely because your circle of friends is practicing them.
 Be the voice of reason.

-Pierre Paul Driving School’s driving instructors will impart in you the good driving habits that prolong your car’s life.
-You also learn about the bad habits you should shun as a driver.
+Pierre Paul Driving School’s driving instructors will impart to you the good driving habits that prolong your car’s life.
+You also learn about bad driving habits to stop as a driver.